bangcorrupt/hacktribe/app/README.md

 # Hacktribe Editor

-An editor app for Hacktribe
+An editor app for hacktribe

 ## Features
  - GUI